strongloop/loopback-example-database/README.md

-#loopback-example-database
-The purpose of this project is to demonstrate the usage of various [LoopBack](http://loopback.io) database connectors.
+This module demonstrates using various [LoopBack](http://loopback.io) database connectors.
 Each branch in this repository contains a prebuilt configuration for a specific connector.

 |Connector Name|Branch Name|
 |--------------|-----------|